 An integrated approach to therapy

 Here at Newbury Manor School, we do not see therapy as an ‘add on’ but as an integral element of the learning package for each of our young people.
 Our therapy team works closely with the wider staff team so that their expert knowledge is integrated into practice in our education and residential provision.
-Our Speech and Language Therapist also sits on our senior leadership team (SLT), allowing for her therapeutic-led expertise to influence the running of the school at a strategic level.
+This occurs via regular staff training and staff being involved where appropriate in the Therapy sessions so that the techniques used can be integrated into school.

 Whilst we strive to incorporate therapy into our overall approach to care and education across the school, we are still able to offer direct 1:1 and/or group therapy sessions where we feel this would be beneficial.